$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 Will my BSN from a Philippine university be downgraded by WES?

-For BSN holders, this is extremely unlikely.
-The Bachelor of Science in Nursing was a full four-year program even under the pre-K-12 system, and WES consistently evaluates Philippine BSN degrees as four-year Canadian Bachelor's degree equivalents.
-The K-12 credentialing risk primarily affects non-nursing four-year degrees where the 10-year basic education creates a "two-year deficit" in total years of education.
+For BSN holders, the reported outcome can be a Canadian bachelor-level credential, subject to review of the actual credential and institution.
+The Bachelor of Science in Nursing was a full four-year program even under the pre-K-12 system, and the K-12 credentialing risk primarily affects non-nursing four-year degrees where the 10-year basic education creates a "two-year deficit" in total years of education.

 What CRS score do I need for a healthcare draw?